Last Updated March 26, 2020

 In addition to your contribution, you must also make a minimum investment in local real estate to establish your ‘genuine connection’ to Malta.

-For a real estate investment to qualify, it must be a minimum of €700,000.
+For a real estate investment to qualify, it must have a minimum value of €700,000.
 However, most applicants (90%+) go for the rental option which requires that you sign a five-year rental agreement.
-The minimum annual rental sum is €16,000 per year or €80,000 for the mandatory holding period of five years.
+The minimum annual rental sum is €16,000 per year or €80,000 for the mandatory holding period of 5 years.

 If you do choose to purchase a home, know that Maltese real estate isn’t particularly lucrative, but the country’s local real estate market is fairly stable.
 At worst, you’ll likely maintain the value of your investment, but there’s also some potential in certain parts of the country.